hunterirving/matryoshka/readme.md

 ## licenses
 this project is licensed under the <a href="https://github.com/hunterirving/matryoshka/blob/main/LICENSE">GNU General Public License v3.0</a>.

-the Medieval Sharp font by <a href="http://www.identifont.com/show?3DQU">Wojciech Kalinowski</a> is licensed under the <a href="https://github.com/hunterirving/matryoshka/blob/main/OFL.txt">SIL Open Font License, version 1.1</a>.
+the MedievalSharp font by <a href="http://www.identifont.com/show?3DQU">Wojciech Kalinowski</a> is licensed under the <a href="https://github.com/hunterirving/matryoshka/blob/main/OFL.txt">SIL Open Font License, version 1.1</a>.